cockroachdb/docs/src/current/v23.2/physical-cluster-replication-monitoring.md

     For detail on connecting to the primary cluster, refer to [Set Up Physical Cluster Replication]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#connect-to-the-primary-cluster-system-interface).

-1. From the **standby cluster's system interface**, specify a timestamp at or lower than the current `replicated_time` to verify the data:
+1. From the **standby cluster's system interface**, specify the same timestamp used on the primary cluster to retrieve the standby cluster's fingerprint:

     {% include_cached copy-clipboard.html %}
     ~~~ sql